 How orchid growers use the product, depends upon the application:

-- Diseased plants should be treated as soon as any symptoms of potential ailment is observed.
+- Diseased plants should be treated as soon as any symptom of a potential ailment is observed.
 Plants should be soaked for an hour or more in a 1:50 solution, then treated using the same application regimen as that recommended for seedlings, above.

 - Normal, probiotic treatment of healthy plants consists of an initial inoculation period, then regular maintenance: drench plants and medium with a 1:50 solution at three successive waterings, then go to a 1:100 solution, applied at least monthly.